 The draft clauses set out how a new system of green governance will be created, including establishing an Office for Environmental Protection, to ensure we succeed in leaving the environment in a better condition than we found it.
 The draft clauses also place our 25 Year Environment Plan on a statutory footing, and introduce a set of environmental principles that will be used to guide future government policy making.

 I firmly believe in protecting both the UK’s vibrant ecosystem and the natural environment worldwide.
 Environmental and economic progress are not just compatible: they depend on each other.
-The Government is committed to being the UK’s greenest ever, and has established a 25-Year Plan to Improve the Environment to help achieve this goal.

 Carbon emissions have fallen by 42 per cent since 1990.
 Britain’s share of electricity generated from renewables has doubled since 2009 and Ministers are determined to ensure we become a world leader in the new green economy.